Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us007/01.requirements-engineering/Readme.md

 * **AC4:** To have a check-up the vehicle must already be registered.
 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US006 - Register a vehicle" as a vheicle check-up needs an existing vehicle and some info like the current km, provided in US006.
+* There is a dependency on "US006 - Register a vehicle", as to have a check-up the vehicle must already be registered.

 ### 1.5 Input and Output Data